Azure/azure-sdk-tools/doc/common/Typespec-Project-Scripts.md

 ## One time language repo setup

 There are 3 things that these two scripts expect are set up in your language repo before they will run correctly.
-1. Make sure your .gitignore is ignoring the TempTypespecFiles
+1. Make sure your .gitignore is ignoring the TempTypeSpecFiles
 2. Create a common emitter-package.json for your language
 3. Write the language specific hooks in Language-Settings.ps1

-### TempTypespecFiles
+### TempTypeSpecFiles

 You should add a new entry in your .gitignore for your repo so that none of these files are accidentally checked in if [cleanup](#cleanup-anchor) is turned off.

 ```
 # .gitignore file
-TempTypespecFiles/
+TempTypeSpecFiles/
 ```

 ### emitter-package.json